Details of Breast Lift (Mastopexy) Procedures

 Prior to any surgical procedure, a general physical examination by a family physician is recommended.
 Dr. Andrade is pleased to send a consultation letter to the family physician if the patient wishes to keep them informed of their operation.

-Routine preoperative blood tests and other tests usually need to be arranged prior to surgery.
+For most healthy patients, routine preoperative blood tests and other tests usually do not need to be arranged prior to surgery (this is the recommendation of Choosing Wisely Canada).
 It is very important to inform Dr. Andrade about all medications, vitamins, and herbal supplements.
 Some of these substances can increase the risk of bleeding and must be stopped prior to surgery.
-Do not have anything to after midnight the evening before surgery.
-Clear fluids like water, tea without milk, or ginger ale may be consumed up to 2 hours before surgery.
+Do not have anything to eat 8 hours before surgery.
+Clear fluids like water, tea without milk, or ginger ale may be consumed up to 3 hours before surgery.
 Never have milk, orange juice, soup or other liquid containing solids.
 A special surgical bra will be provided.
 Dr. Andrade and a registered nurse will review all of these details prior to the operation.

 Day of Surgery